f4exb/sdrangel/sdrgui/audio.md

 By pushing this button the values are reset to the defaults (see 1.1 for actual default values)

-<h3>1.7 UDP copy channel mode</h3>
+<h3>1.7 UDP copy or recording channel mode</h3>

-  - `Left`: UDP stream is mono (1 channel) and the left audio channel is copied
+  - `Left`: stream is mono (1 channel) and the left audio channel is used
-  - `Right`: UDP stream is mono (1 channel) and the right audio channel is copied
+  - `Right`: stream is mono (1 channel) and the right audio channel is used
-  - `Mixed`: UDP stream is mono (1 channel) and the mix of left and right audio channels is copied
+  - `Mixed`: stream is mono (1 channel) and the mix of left and right audio channels is used
-  - `Stereo`:  UDP stream is stereo (2 channels) and audio channels are copied to their respective targets
+  - `Stereo`:  stream is stereo (2 channels) and both audio channels are used

 <h3>1.8 Decimation factor</h3>